mirfanmcs/Machine-Learning/Supervised Learning/Classification/Logistic Regression/Octave/readme.md

 This will give the parameters (value of &theta;) to be used for hypothesis h<sub>&theta;</sub>(x)

-Note: For large data set, we train model once and save the parameters &theta; We use these saved parameters later for prediction.
+Note: For large data set, we train model once and save the parameters &theta;.
+We use these saved parameters later for prediction.

 ## Feature Normalization/Scaling